-- In a medium bowl, whisk together the grapefruit juice, vinegar, and maple syrup or honey.
+- In a medium bowl, whisk together 1 cup grapefruit juice, 1 Tablespoon vinegar, and 2 Tablespoons maple syrup or honey.

-- Place the cornstarch in a small saucepan and whisk in the grapefruit mixture until all the cornstarch is dissolved.
+- Place 1 Tablespoon cornstarch in a small saucepan and whisk in the grapefruit mixture until all the cornstarch is dissolved.

 - Heat the pan on medium heat until just boiling, whisking frequently.
 Turn the heat to medium-low and cook, stirring often, for about 5-8 minutes, or until the glaze is thickened and glossy.
 Remove from the heat.